Donate

 It’s best to avoid having penetrative sex for at least 24 hours before your cervical screening.

-The vagina is self-cleaning so you do not need to wash inside.
-Washing your vagina, even with just water, can lead to yeast infections and bacterial vaginosis as it washes away the good and bad bacteria.
+You may want to shower before your appointment, washing your vulva (outside your vagina) with water only or unscented soap.
+Note: The vagina is self-cleaning so you do not need to wash inside as this can lead to yeast infections and bacterial vaginosis as it washes away the good and bad bacteria

 Will it be uncomfortable?